-- Permanent: Whenever one of the spouses cannot support themselves financially (due to permanent disability, for example), a permanent alimony will be awarded.
+- Permanent: Whenever one of the spouses cannot support themselves financially (due to permanent disability, for example), permanent alimony will be awarded.

 - Lump-sum: Also called alimony in gross, this one is a single payment of alimony.

-- Rehabilitative: If one of the spouses doesn’t have sufficient qualification to find gainful employment, rehabilitative alimony will be provided.
+- Rehabilitative: If one of the spouses doesn’t have sufficient qualifications to find gainful employment, rehabilitative alimony will be provided.
 This type of spousal support is needed while training is taking place or additional qualifications are acquired.